 Treatment is most effective if started early in the course of the disease.

-Additional information regarding the diagnosis of anaplasmosis can be found at:
+Additional information regarding the diagnosis of anaplasmosis can be found on the CDC website:

 What should I do if I have a tick that I want to identify or test?